Parashorea lucida

-Parashorea lucida (also called white meranti) is a species of plant in the family Dipterocarpaceae.
+Parashorea lucida (also called white meranti) is a species of flowering plant in the family Dipterocarpaceae.
+It is a tall emergent tree, up to 60 m tall, found in lowland and hill mixed dipterocarp forest on clay and clay soils.
+It native to Sumatra and to Sarawak in northwestern Borneo.
+It is threatened by habitat loss and logging for timber, and the IUCN Red List assesses the species as Near Threatened.

+The species was first described as Shorea lucida by Friedrich Anton Wilhelm Miquel in 1861.
 The name lucida is derived from Latin (lucidus = clear) and refers to the venation on the leaf.
-It is a tall emergent tree, up to 60 m tall, found in mixed dipterocarp forest on clay and clay soils.
-It is found in Sumatra and Borneo.
-It is threatened by habitat loss.
+In 1870 Wilhelm Sulpiz Kurz placed the species in genus Parashorea as P. lucida.